 Pour absinthe into a glass half full, then top it up with Goldschläger and Tequila.

 Half oz.
 Goldschläger

 Half oz. light cream

-Rim the glass with sugar using a lime wedge.
-Fill the glass with ice and add all the ingredients and stir.
+Rim the glass with sugar and use a lime wedge.
+Fill the glass with ice and add all the ingredients, and stir.

 - Four Horsemen